stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

 ```

 This might be the way to go, but for results with many options, this
 can get cumbersome quickly.
-Also: Why come up with a new data type when
+Also: Why come up with a custom data type when
-we already have the tools to deal with this?
+we already have the tools to deal with this at our hands?

 Here is how we can encode this with a dependent pair: